-Sharing passwords and UserIDs (credentials) may be convenient but invariably hampers efforts to identify a specific user and attribute actions to a specific person or system.
-While agencies and users find convenience in sharing credentials, doing so is highly risky.
-Shared credentials can defeat accountability and the attribution and non-repudiation principles of access control.
-This is particularly important where administrative access to networks and servers or access to classified information is provided through shared credentials.
+Sharing of credentials (eg, passwords and UserIDs) may be convenient but doing so is highly risky.
+Shared credentials can defeat accountability and the attribution and non-repudiation principles of access controls.
+The risk increases when shared credentials are used for administrative privileges or access to classified information.

 16.1.33.C.01.
-Control System Classifications(s): Top Secret; Compliance: Must Not [CID:1832]
+Control System Classifications(s): Secret, Confidential, Top Secret; Compliance: Must Not [CID:1832]